DaelonSuzuka/Stagehand/README.md

 Stagehand is developed primarily on Windows 10, and has been lightly tested on Ubuntu 20.04.
 In theory, there's no reason it won't also work on MacOS, but I don't currently have plans to support Macs.

 Binary releases are coming soon.
 Stagehand is also perfectly happy to execute from source.
-This requires git, Python 3, and GNU Make to be installed.
+This requires git, Python 3, and GNU Make to be installed(Ubuntu systems also need the `python3-venv` package, for some reason).
 Simply clone the repo and run it as follows:

 ```bash
 git clone git@github.com:DaelonSuzuka/Stagehand.git